About Dr. Kathryn Bass

 A Note from Dr. Bass to Parents:

-It matters to me that I’m practicing the best medicine for my patients.
-Complications can occur when performing surgery, and part of my job is helping families understand those potential complications ahead of time.
-To resolve the case outlined in the article as quickly as possible, I did not contest one of the charges—neither denying nor admitting guilt—in the treatment of the patient.
-I denied all other charges.
-I agreed to the resulting settlement, receiving a formal reprimand and two years’ probation, during which another surgeon oversaw my practice and reviewed my records.
+Complications can occur when performing an operation of any kind, and part of my job is helping families understand those potential, although highly unlikely, complications ahead of time.
+To resolve the case that was outlined in this article and prevent years of an exhausting dispute process, I ultimately chose not to contest one of the charges, without admitting to the claim as stated.
+I denied all other charges and I consented to the final agreement which included a formal reprimand and two years’ probation, during which another surgeon would temporarily oversee my practice and reviewed my records.